Rodemfr/MicronetToNMEA/README.md

 Both LSM303DLH and LSM303DLHC can be used.
 MicronetToNMEA will automatically recognize it and select the appropriate driver.

 If you want to use a different MCU board and/or pinout, you have to edit the related definitions at the beginning of BoardConfig.h file.
+[User Manual](https://github.com/Rodemfr/MicronetToNMEA/blob/master/doc/user_manual/user_manual.md) explains every configuration item.

 ## Quick Start & general guidance